Being concise is the secret to effective speech writing - saying the most in the fewest words.

 Effective speech writing means staying on message.
 Unnecessary 'waffle' in a speech not only bores your listeners, but it can also confuse your audience.
 Aside from its historical context, Lincoln's speech was so memorable because it remained tightly focused.

 To deliver a message that makes an impact, you need to make sure that your speech uses the fewest words possible, and that each word supports your overall theme.

 Compare these - which do YOU think is better?

 The two sentences are stating the same topic - one uses 28 words, the other only 14!

 Once you've written your speech, go back through it and look for lo-o-ng sentences that could easily be divided into two (or more!).

-When you are editing your work, check that everything you have written relates in a clear way to the main message of your speech.
+When editing written work, check that every paragraph relates to the central message of your speech.

-It tends to make sentences longer, more confusing, and greatly reduces their impact.
+Writing in the passive voice tends to make sentences more protracted, more confusing, and dramatically reduces their impact.